1Focus icon 1Focus Blog

 Consuming too much glucose too quickly during a meal can lead to what is known as a glucose spike.
 This occurs when there is a rapid increase and subsequent drop in glucose levels in the bloodstream, which can be visualized as a sharp rise and fall on a glucose curve.
 These spikes can be detrimental because they overwhelm the body’s cells with a sudden influx of glucose.

-You might think, “If glucose is my body’s preferred energy source, shouldn’t I consume a lot of starchy and sweet foods to get more energy?”
+You might think, “If glucose is my body’s preferred energy source, shouldn’t I consume a lot of starchy and sweet foods to get more energy?”.
 However, eating sugary foods mainly triggers a dopamine release in the brain, which is often mistaken for an energy boost but is actually just a temporary pleasure response.

 Glucose spikes can negatively impact your body’s ability to generate energy over time.
 To maintain steady energy levels, it’s crucial to avoid these spikes.